Ben Williamson (Scottish footballer): Career

+Rangers

 In January 2020, Williamson, a product of the Rangers youth system, signed a new contract with the club extending his stay until the summer of 2021.

+Arbroath (loan)

 On 13 January 2021, Williamson joined Arbroath in the Scottish Championship, after agreeing a one-year contract extension until 2022.
 Williamson made his professional debut three days later in a draw with Queen of the South.

+Loans to Livingston and Raith

 On 12 July 2021, Williamson signed a new two-year contract with Rangers and then moved to Livingston on a season-long loan.
-This loan would be cut short in January 2022, and Williamson would immediately be sent on loan to Scottish Championship side Raith Rovers for the remainder of the season.
+This loan was cut short in January 2022, and Williamson was immediately sent on loan to Scottish Championship side Raith Rovers for the remainder of the season.

+Dundee (loan)

-On 15 July 2022, Williamson would sign an extension with Rangers which would keep him at the club until 2024, and then joined Scottish Championship side Dundee on a season-long loan.
-He would make his debut for the Dark Blues in an away win over Stranraer in the Scottish League Cup.
-Williamson would score his first goal for Dundee in a 3–0 win over league leaders Queen's Park on 28 January 2023.
+On 15 July 2022, Williamson signed an extension with Rangers which kept him at the club until 2024, and then joined Scottish Championship side Dundee on a season-long loan.
+He made his debut for the Dark Blues in an away win over Stranraer in the Scottish League Cup.
+Williamson scored his first goal for Dundee in a 3–0 win over league leaders Queen's Park on 28 January 2023.
+Williamson came on as a substitute and help seal a win on the final day of the league season over Queen's Park which clinched the Scottish Championship title for Dundee.

+Partick Thistle (loan)

+On 18 July 2023, Williamson joined Scottish Championship club Partick Thistle on a loan until January 2024.
+He made his first start later that same day in a Scottish League Cup group stage win away to Dundee United.
+Williamson left the club at the end of his loan on 1 January 2024.

+Hamilton Academical

+On 4 January 2024, Williamson joined Scottish League One club Hamilton Academical on an 18-month deal.
+He made his debut on 13 January in a home league win over Cove Rangers, in which he was sent off.
+Williamson was a large part of Hamilton's play-off final victory over Inverness Caledonian Thistle which saw Accies promoted to the Scottish Championship.

+In December 2024, Williamson was involved in a car crash in which he sustained serious injuries, including a broken leg, which would likely end his football season.